 - Salt – To taste

 4. Cover the pan with a lid and cook at low heat turning the fish pieces carefully in between.
 It will take around 30 – 40 mts.
-Coat the fish with the masala and cook for another 10 mts.
-(You can cook the fish in medium heat, if you feel that the fish will not get properly cooked at low heat.
+Coat the fish pieces with the onion masala and cook for another 10 mts.
+(You can cook the fish at medium heat, if you feel that the fish will not get properly cooked at low heat.
 Saute in between, so that the masala wont get burnt but take care not to break the fish pieces.)
 Serve hot with rice/ chappathi.
 It serves 3.

 1) You can shallow fry the marinated fish pieces and add to the masala.
 That way it will remain more firm.